geosoft-as/jsonwelllogformat/README.md

 ## Example

-A JSON Well Log file consists of one or more log sets each containing a _header_, curve definitions and the corresponding measurement data.
+A JSON Well Log file consists of one or more log sets each containing a log header, curve definitions and the corresponding measurement data.
 This example contains a single log set with two one-dimensional curves:

 ```json
 [